Phase 3

 - Major surgery within 8 weeks prior to randomization.
 Subjects must have completely recovered from any previous surgery prior to randomization

-Data sourced from ClinicalTrials.gov (NCT02631070).
+Data sourced from ClinicalTrials.gov (NCT02631070) and the linked publication.
 Outcome figures and adverse-event rates are extracted automatically from the registry's posted results and are provided for clinician reference, not as a substitute for the primary publication.
+Informational only — not medical advice.